 See how you get on with it being the last step or the penultimate.
 This product may sting, so if you feel it´s too much, you can mix it with a cream to start with.
 Always read the official page on the Deciem website for updates.

 Which Products Does Vitamin C 23% Conflict With?

 Vitamin C 23% is not recommended to be used in the same routine as

 - Peptides Buffet | Buffet + Copper | Argireline | Matrixyl

 - Deciem also suggests avoiding direct acids and retinol/retinoids to avoid irritation.

 There´s a lot of conflicting information when it comes to Vitamin C, Peptides and Acids.

-Deciem say: We would not recommend combining direct acids or Vitamin C with peptides because (at a low pH) the peptides undergo processes such as deamination and oxidation, which compromise the activity of the peptides.
-Our recommendations are meant to serve as a preventative measure to avoid any incompatibility between those combinations (due to various concentrations and formats offered within our range) and also because skin tolerance in subjective.
+Deciem says: We would not recommend combining direct acids or Vitamin C with peptides because (at a low pH) the peptides undergo processes such as deamination and oxidation, which compromise the activity of the peptides.
+Our recommendations are meant to serve as a preventative measure to avoid any incompatibility between those combinations (due to various concentrations and formats offered within our range) and also because of skin tolerance is subjective.
 If you have been combining them and this has been working for you, you may continue to do so as the combination will not harm the skin.